 Remember that the Women's Shed is for fun, and if members or volunteers start to feel like it's an obligation you will lose them sooner or later

 Women's Sheds are unique because they are the only space where women can come together at any lifestage, engage in a variety of activities from yoga to macrame and connect with other women in an all female environment.
 Connections with other women form quickly as you see the same faces at a variety of activities - you will always see someone you know.

 Accept that people will come and go, but that they should always feel welcome to return.

 That's all we have for you now - we are still in the process of setting up our shed.
+Make sure you join the facebook group to get in touch with other #sheddies.
 We will update this page when we can :-)